tjelvar-olsson/biologists-guide-to-computing/source/data-analysis.rst

 .. code-block:: none

     $ python gc_content.py | wc -l
-        173
+        172

 Writing out the sliding window analysis
 ---------------------------------------

 Finally we will write out the analysis to a text file.
 Since this data is tabular we will use the CSV file format.
+Furthermore, since we will want to plot the data using ggplot2 in :doc:`data-visualisation` we will use a "tidy" data structure, see :ref:`tidy-data` for details.

 Edit the end of the ``gc_content.py`` script to make it look like the below.